 The snacktime cons can sound unsavory, but according to the Academy of Nutrition and Dietetics, kids need to eat snacks in order to thrive.
 Luckily, snacktime cons are easy to avoid, and healthy snacking is a great addition to any toddler’s routine.

 - Presentation can be as important at a toddler’s snacktime as it is at any five-star restaurant.
-You can use plates, snack boxes, or containers that are colorful or are printed with Baby’s favorite cartoon characters to keep him interested and engaged.
+You can use plates, snack boxes, or containers that are colorful or are printed with Baby’s favorite cartoon characters to keep them interested and engaged.
 Snacks that involve dipping or construction can keep toddlers engaged and interested, and snacks that come in fun shapes and colors can keep routine snacks feeling fresh.

 - Snacking has a reputation for being less-than-healthy, but there’s nothing unhealthy about snacking on reasonable portions of wholesome, nutrient-right foods.
 Avoiding snacks that are high in sugar, salt, and fat can help you ensure that Baby’s snacks are delicious and nutritious.